The Best .300 Blackout Magazines

-The .300 Blackout is one of the more interesting calibers in recent years, officially approved by SAAMI in 2011, and born out of a need for a specialized close-combat round for special operations units, the .300 AAC Blackout has become one of the most popular chamberings for the AR-15 platform – and for good reason.
+The .300 Blackout is one of the more interesting calibers in recent years, officially approved by SAAMI in 2011, and born out of a need for a specialized close-combat round for special operations units, the .300 AAC Blackout has become one of the most popular chamberings for the AR-15 platform – and for a good reason.

 Offering better ballistic performance and stopping power than the standard 9mm (the most popular subsonic SMG round) in subsonic AR setups, and you can run standard 5.56 magazines with any rifle chambered in .300 Blackout as the case dimensions are close enough to function in both.

 The Magpul GEN M3 is a go-to magazine in any caliber and their .300 BLK mag is no different.
-Like its smaller-calibered brethren, the .300 BLK version retains all of the great Magpul GEN M3 features – like their crush-resistant polymer & aggressive front and rear texture.
+Like its smaller-calibered brethren, the .300 BLK Pmag line retains all of the great Magpul GEN M3 features – like their crush-resistant polymer & aggressive front and rear texture.

 Instead of opting for an aggressive front texture or specific ribbing, D&H keeps cross-loading at bay with a simple approach: include a visual indicator of the caliber on the magazine from the factory.